ericelliott/react-hello/README.md

 ## STATUS

-This introduction explores an old version of React (0.14, if memory serves).
+This introduction explores an old version of React (0.13).
 There are better ways to do this now.

 To keep up with modern JavaScript and React, subscribe to ["Learn JavaScript with Eric Elliott"](https://ericelliottjs.com) - A series of online JavaScript courses featuring short video lessons & lots of interactive exercises.